tundish/blathnaid/blathnaid/book/chapters.rst

 He looked at it thoughtfully for a moment, before taking a rough brush to scrub away the rust.
 It was round in shape, and it clanged and sang.

-“You'll need that”, said he, handing it to Jack.
+“You’ll need that”, said he, handing it to Jack.

 About The Trivet
 ----------------

-It was a Trivet, such as you'd use to sit a kettle on a fire.
+It was a Trivet, such as you’d use to sit a kettle on a fire.
 This one was solidly made, but with a decorative design.
 It had curved spokes like the wheel of some fantastic chariot.
 Around the circumference were embossed letters, not yet clear enough to read.